rrw-zilliqa/dev-portal-2/zq2/docs/zilevm/interop.md

 ### Rounding

-Because ETH and ZIL differ in the number of decimals they support, we scale EVM balances by 6 decimal places.
+ETH and ZIL differ in the number of decimals they support - 12 for ZIL, 18 for ETH.

-If we maintained a 1-1 relationship between ethereum gas and ZIL gas , EVM would be dramatically more expensive than Scilla; in order to ameliorate this, we scale ethereum gas when charging and for technical reasons, the scaled value (ie. the scilla-equivalent gas price is what we track under the hood).
+In Zilliqa 1, we store account balances in Qa and scale them up by 1_000_000 to report Wei.

-As a result, rounding occurs, and the amount of ethereum gas you are charged for a transaction will be slightly less than the amount estimated, in order that the `effectiveGasPrice * gasUsed` is equal to the deduction made for gas.
+In Zillia 2, we store account balances in Wei and scale them down by 1_000_000 to report Qa.

 ## Scilla/EVM interoperability